bugbiteme/harcorparkour/README.md

 ##Compile for web server deployment
 - ./gradlew html:dist
 - web application can be found in html/build
-- you can test application locally by running a light weight python based web server
+- you can test application locally by running a light weight python based web server withing *build*
   - python -m SimpleHTTPServer
   - point browser to localhost:8000
 - when you are ready to push to cf, create a war of all the contents in /html/build
   - jar cvf app.jar * (from inside the build folder)
 - now you can push the jar to cf
-  - cf push <app name> -p app.jar
+  - cf push *app name* -p app.jar

 #See my work in progress
 - http://test2-lsl.cfapps.io/